hassanshaikley/AOTB/Notes.md

 Now:
-  Make file names consistent, place them in proper folders Fix bug where it animates after you stop moving
-  When you first connect it displays you off center Make attacks work on tabbed out users
+  Make file names consistent, place them in proper folders When you first connect it displays you off center Make attacks work on tabbed out users
   Render units in the proper location then play test